 Rong Xu is an Associate Professor (tenured) in the Department of Epidemiology and Biostatistics, School of Medicine, Case Western Reserve University.
 Rong Xu received both her Ph.D. in Biomedical Informatics and M.S in Computer Science from Stanford University, and B.S in Biology from Peking University.
 Rong Xu was selected as a Siebel Scholar in 2004 for her outstanding academic performance and leadership at Stanford.
-Rong Xu received the 2014 NIH Director's Innovator Award, the 2015 Landon Foundation-AACR INNOVATOR Award for Cancer Prevention Research, and the 2015 AMIA New Investigator Award.
+Rong Xu received the 2014 NIH Director's Innovator Award , the 2015 Landon Foundation-AACR INNOVATOR Award for Cancer Prevention Research , the 2015 AMIA New Investigator Award , and the 2016 'American Cancer Society Research Scholar.
+Rong was featured on 2016 Cleveland's Crain’s latest “Who to Watch Health Care”, which highlights innovators in Northeast Ohio’s medical fields .

 Rong's research goal is to facilitate biomedical discovery and to improve health care delivery by promoting efficient biomedical knowledge flow among biomedical researchers, physicians and patients.